bigskysoftware/_hyperscript/www/cookbook/70-drag-n-drop.md

 ```

 When a drag starts, we set the value of the dataTransfer object.
 When the drag goes over a [valid drop zone](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API#define_a_drop_zone) we set the background.
 When leaving a drop zone or after a drop we reset the background.
 Upon a drop we recover the original value and display it.

+In some cases it is necessary to prevent the event's bubbling.
+A drop event, for example, can trigger a search of the dropped string in browsers.
+A dragstart event, when nested, may result in unexpected data overwrites.

 <p _="on dragstart call event.dataTransfer.setData('text/plain',target.textContent)">
   <button class="btn primary" draggable=true>DRAG ME</button>